srikanthyallaworks/python_foundations/src/a_0_hello_python/README.md

 Game play:
   1. Prompt the user to think of a number between 1 and 100.
-  2. Take a guess.
+  2. Take a guess
-     - For a correct guess, the game is over.
+     - **If the guess is correct**, the game is over. **Everyone  wins!**
-     - For an incorrect guess, the user will give you a clue: either too high or too low
+     - **If the guess is incorrect**, get input from the user indicating whether the guess is too high or too low.
+Then take another guess.
-     - Repeat

 ## Product Requirements